-Create a Django and React app with shared, auto-generated types
+Create a Django and React app with auto-generated Django types

 Building a Type-Safe Django + React Stack

-In this, we'll create a full Django and React app, complete with automatically generated end-to-end type safety from Python models to TypeScript components.
+In this, we'll create a full Django and React app, complete with automatically generated end-to-end type safety from Django models to TypeScript components.

 Why This Stack is useful